-Lewis Hamilton, 33, is one of the biggest names in racing, and is considered one of the most successful British drivers in history.
-Lewis races for both Formula One and Mercedes AMG Petronas and has been crowned Formula One World Champion four times.
-The star last hit the headlines last weekend following his wins at both the German and Hungarian Grand Prix.
+Lewis Hamilton, 34, is one of the biggest names in racing, and is considered one of the most successful British drivers in history.
+Lewis races in Formula One for Mercedes-AMG Petronas Motorsport and has been crowned Formula One World Champion five times, which makes him the third driver in history with five championships under his belt.
+Recently, he has placed first at the Monaco Grand Prix (May 2019) and the Canadian Grand Prix (June 2019), with the racing driver hoping for another win at the French Grand Prix in late June.
 As a result of his success, he is one of the richest sportsmen in the world right now.
 The sporting hero dreamt of becoming a racing driver from the tender age of four, when his dad Anthony Hamilton bought him a remote-control car.
 Lewis would then compete in championships as a child, and finished second in the national BRCA championship the following year.
 He has previously said of that time: "I was racing these remote-controlled cars and winning club championships against adults".
 Lewis' dad then bought him his first go-kart for Christmas at the age of six, and his passion and talent for driving has been with him ever since.

 Lewis Hamilton is one of the world's most famous racing drivers